Naveed03010408761/Khan-demo/README.md

 # Khan-demo
-Tis is my first gitHub repository.
+This is my first gitHub repository.